Akehaa/find-a-friend-api/README.md

 ## Business Requirements
-- [x] To list the pets, a city or an org must be informed;
+- [x] To list the pets, a city or an ORG must be informed;
 - [x] An ORG must have an address and a WhatsApp number;
 - [] A pet must be linked to an ORG;
-- [x] All filters, excluding city and/or org, must be optionals;
+- [x] All filters, excluding city and/or ORG, must be optionals;
 - [] For an ORG to access the application as admin, it must be logged;
-- [x] The user shouldn't be able to register with a email that already exists.
+- [x] An ORG should not be able to register with a email that already exists.
+- [x] An ORG should only edit pets that it created;
+- [] An ORG should only delete pets that it created;

 ## Non-functional Requirements